epfl-ada/ada-2022-project-runtimeterror/README.md

 In the Stationary Analysis, we would like to answer the following questions:

-- 1) Do emotional movies have a higher rating on IMDB?
-How does the presence of emotions in a film affect its success, and does this vary by genre?
+* What is the effect of the presence of emotions on the success of the movie, do emotional movies have a higher IMDB rating?
+Does the effect differ between genres?

-- 2) What is the effect of the positive/negative emotions on the success of the movie?
-Do movies that are predominantly positive have a higher IMDB rating? or is the opposite effect true? and does the observed effect vary per genre?
+* What is the effect of the positive/negative emotions on the success of the movie, do movies that are predominently positive (more than 50% of the lines are positive) have a higher IMDB rating? or is the opposite effect true? and do the observed effect vary per genre?

-- 3) Which movie plot arcs are most profitable by genre?
-Is there a clear winner among the different clusters, or do the most successful films follow different trends?

-- 4) What is the highest rated movie arc per genre? is their a clear winner among the various clusters?
+* What is the most rated movie arc per genre, is there a clear winner among the various clusters?

 In the Time Series analysis, we would like to answer the following questions:

-- 1) Does the most typical movie arc change over time?
-If so, what are the various movie arcs that take place in various time periods, and what are their profitability and rating?
+* What is the most profitable movie arc per genre, is there a clear winner among the various clusters?
+Did the profitability change over time?

 ## Additional datasets